guiliberali/Big-Data-2023-Module-1/README.md

 ├── README.md            # this readme file
-├── preparation          # a survival guide to get you familiar with Python and Jupyter ├── lectures             # Jupyter notebooks with the materials used in our sessions ├── assignment 1         # Details and template for the assignment of module 1 ├── output               # folder used to store the output files generated in this repo
+├── preparation          # a survival guide to get you familiar with Python and Jupyter ├── lectures             # Jupyter notebooks with the materials used in our sessions ├── assignment 1         # details and template for the assignment of module 1 ├── output               # folder used to store the output files generated in this repo
 └── data                 # all data files used in module 1, including data for the assignment, lectures, and tutorials